 Portions of some units are located on Indian reservations.
 Contact reservation tribal offices for more information.

 - Fort Berthold.
 Game and Fish Department, 404 Frontage Road, New Town, ND 58763, (701) 627-4760.

 - Standing Rock.
 Game and Fish Department, Box 549, Fort Yates, ND 58538, (701) 854-7236.

 - Turtle Mountain.
 Department of Natural Resources, Box 570, Belcourt, ND 58316, (701) 477-2604.

 - Spirit Lake.
 Fish and Wildlife Department, Box 359, Fort Totten, ND 58335, (701) 766-1243.

 Moose Landowner Preference License

 Any resident who owns, or leases for agricultural purposes and actively farms or ranches, a minimum of 150 acres of land in the following units is eligible to apply for landowner moose licenses.
-For 2019, zero in M5; two in M6; two in M8; 18 in M9; 28 in M10; and 19 in M11.
+For 2020, zero in M5; one in M6; two in M8; 18 in M9; 28 in M10; and 19 in M11.
 Landowner licenses are valid for any moose.
 Landowner moose license holders may hunt only upon land described on their application in the unit applied for.